 State Rep. Dan Ramos

-Prior to elected office, Ramos began his legislative service as a Legislative Aide to then Representative Joseph F. Koziura (D-Lorain), and later worked as a Senior Policy and Budget Analyst under Minority Leader Beatty and Speaker Budish.
-In addition to his work in the Ohio House of Representatives, Ramos has also been a caseworker at the Lorain County Department of Job & Family Services.
+Prior to elected office, Rep. Ramos began his legislative service as a Legislative Aide to then Rep. Joseph F. Koziura (D-Lorain), and later worked as a Senior Policy and Budget Analyst under Minority Leader Beatty and Speaker Budish.
+In addition to his work in the Ohio House of Representatives, Rep. Ramos has also been a caseworker at the Lorain County Department of Job & Family Services.

-Rep Ramos serves on the House Finance and Appropriations Committee, as Ranking Member on the House Finance and Appropriations Subcommittee on Higher Education, on the Health and Aging Committee, and on the Rules and Reference Committee.
-Ramos also serves on the Ohio Commission on Hispanic and Latino Affairs, the Ohio School Facilities Commission, the Ohio Retirement Study Council, and as an executive member to the Council of State Government’s Great Lakes Legislative Caucus.
+Rep. Ramos serves on the House Finance and Appropriations Committee, as ranking member on the House Finance and Appropriations Subcommittee on Higher Education, on the Health and Aging Committee, and on the Rules and Reference Committee.
+Rep. Ramos also serves on the Ohio Commission on Hispanic and Latino Affairs, the Ohio School Facilities Commission, the Ohio Retirement Study Council, and as an executive member to the Council of State Government’s Great Lakes Legislative Caucus.